British American Tobacco: 2000 to present

 In 2002, BAT lost a lawsuit about the right to sell cigarettes under the Marlboro brand name in the UK.
 It had acquired Rothmans, which had previously bought a licence to use the name from Philip Morris.
 Philip Morris' attorneys invoked a get-out clause for the case of a major change of ownership.

 In 2003, BAT acquired Ente Tabacchi Italiani (ETI) S.p.A., Italy's state tobacco company.
 The important acquisition would elevate BAT to the number two position in Italy, the second largest tobacco market in the European Union.
 The scale of the enlarged operations would bring significant opportunities to compete and grow ETI's local brands and BAT's international brands.

-In August 2003, BAT acquired a 67.8% holding in the Serbian tobacco company Duvanska Industrija Vranje (DIV)', allowing local manufacture of its brands, freeing them from import duties.
+In August 2003, BAT acquired a 67.8% holding in the Serbian tobacco company Duvanska Industrija Vranje (DIV), allowing local manufacture of its brands, freeing them from import duties.
 In the longer term, export opportunities are planned as neighbouring countries in south east Europe developed free trade agreements.

 In July 2004, the U.S. business of British American Tobacco (Brown & Williamson) was combined with that of R. J. Reynolds Tobacco Company (R. J. Reynolds), under the R. J. Reynolds name.
 R. J. Reynolds and Brown & Williamson were the second and third-ranking U.S. tobacco companies prior to the combination.
 When they combined, R. J. Reynolds became a subsidiary of Reynolds American, with BAT holding a 42% share.

 In January 2007, BAT closed its remaining UK production plant in Southampton with the loss of over 600 jobs.
-However, the global Research and Development operation and some financial functions will continue on the site.
+However, the global research and development operation, and some financial functions, continue on the site.